 Are they overcrowded or being suffocated by weeds?
 It is perfectly acceptable to pull out some plants if needed.
 And do not hesitate to remove weeds as you see them.

 Overcrowded plants will not produce well.
 When pulling out plants or weeds by the roots, be careful not to disturb the roots of your plants too much.
+Using weeding tools that just scrape the surface may be more appropriate.

 If you see holes or chewed edges, check the stems and undersides of the leaves for caterpillars and beetles.